FBruzzesi/anyschema/docs/user-guide/metadata.md

 * `"anyschema/nullable"`: Specifies whether the field can contain null values.
 * `"anyschema/unique"`: Specifies whether all values in the field must be unique.
+* `"anyschema/description"`: Provides a human-readable description of the field.
 * `"anyschema/time_zone"`: Specifies timezone for datetime fields.
 * `"anyschema/time_unit"`: Specifies time precision for datetime fields (default: `"us"`).